 Getting from Gdansk Airport to city centre

-There is only one airport in Gdansk – Lech Walesa Airport (Port Lotniczy im.
+There is only one Gdansk Airport – Lech Walesa Airport (Port Lotniczy im.
 Lecha Walesy).
 It is located about 15 km from the city centre, in the Rebiechowo district.
 Gdansk Airport is easily accessible from the Gdansk Old Town, as well as from Sopot and Gdynia.
 Getting to and from Gdansk Airport to Gdansk city centre and Old Town is easy and cheap both ways.
 You can get to all those places without any problems by train, bus or taxi.
 Unlike some European airports, it quite cheap if you decide to use public transport, as there is no additional ticket needed – just a regular one.
 Much more expensive – and not always faster – is getting out of Gdansk airport by taxi or airport transfer service.

 Before you leave the Airport